LikeMyGames/My-Custom-Video-Games/README.md

-# My-Custom-Video-Games
+# My-Custom-Video-Game
-Where I put my video games.
+This is where I put my custom video games.
 	FYI there might be bugs.